AndrewBavuels/AndrewBavuels/README.md

 - 📱 Then I am recycling a project in which I developed KPI Dashboards and Reporting Systems, using Python, Pandas, and NLP tools, making them more robust.
 - 👨🏽‍💻 Currently growing my skillset in Machine Learning and Data Analytics.

+# Skills and Knowledge

+## Data Analysis and Data Science:

+- Python: Programming, data manipulation, task automation.
+- Data Exploration: Exploratory Data Analysis (EDA), pattern and trend identification.
+- Modeling and Prediction: Implementation of machine learning models for predictions (e.g., diamond price prediction).
+- Data Manipulation: Use of libraries such as Pandas and NumPy for data transformation and analysis.
+- Descriptive Statistics: Knowledge of statistical techniques for data analysis.

+## Data Visualization:

+- Tableau and Power BI: Creation of interactive dashboards and effective visualizations for decision-making.
+- DAX: Advanced data analysis and modeling with DAX in Power BI.
+- Storytelling with Data: Communication of insights and results through visualizations.

+## Business Analysis:

+- Problem Identification: Data analysis for strategic decision-making and process improvement.
+- KPI Development: Creation and monitoring of Key Performance Indicators (KPIs).

+## Productivity and Analysis Tools:

+- Advanced Excel: Advanced use of Excel for data analysis, creation of complex formulas, and dashboard development.
+- ETL: Extraction, transformation, and loading of data for analysis.

+## Databases:

+- SQL: Knowledge of database structures and SQL queries.

 # Data Analytics Project Portfolio

 1. [Business Analytics: EDA with Python, ETL & Power BI](https://github.com/AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI)